 They’ll have puzzles to solve.
 An imaginary danger to overcome.
 Opportunities to revel in imagination and show off their ability to think on their feet.

-Plus, the more kids you invite, the more likely it is someone is going to feel left out.
+Plus, kids can be like a pack of goblins - the more kids you invite, the more likely it is someone is going to feel left out.
 Many a parent has rued the decision to invite most of a son’s or daughter’s class only to realize they now have to invite the rest of the class members to be fair.

 The perfect number of kids for an escape adventure group is four to six.
 If you have more than six, you can divide them into teams and let them compete to finish first.
 So no matter how many guests you invite, it’s easy to make sure everyone can join in the fun.